osmphp/framework/doc/95-development-basics/02-concepts.md

 - `'seo' => true`, our setting for this application to know if this request contains SEO-friendly parameters.
 - `'parameters'`  is an array of all parameters processed by `show` method.

-   Parameter values are handled by `Manadev\Framework\Http\Parameters` class and are validated according it type.
+   Parameter values are handled by `Osm\Framework\Http\Parameters` class and are validated according it type.

    For instance if we expecting integer, but string of characters is sent, error will be raised.